HighFiveMedia/h5-replace-phone-numbers/README.md

 ### The URL 'source' parameter
 Example: thisisafakeurl.com/page1?source=mysource

-The source parameter determines which phone number will be used to replace the old.
+The function looks at the source parameter to determine which phone number to use to replace the old ones.
+This means that the destination URLs in the links on the source page must have the "?source=x" appended to them in order to cause the loaded page to display the phone numbers associated with "x".
+An AdWords text ad is an example of a source.

 ### options
 `oldNumbers` : An array of phone numbers to be replaced.